-Community Bowling Centers, based in Livonia with bowling centers throughout metro area, boast various twists on bowling.
+Community Bowling Centers, which has six bowling centers metro area, boast various twists on bowling.
 One is “Character Bowl,” where kids roll with friends like Santa, the Easter Bunny or critters reminiscent of TV favorites SpongeBob SquarePants and Barney.

-The guest of honor gets his or her name on a keepsake bowling pin in one of Brighton Bowl‘s birthday packages – plus, of course, all the staples, from free decorations to grub to a 30-minute game for partygoers.
-It’s also smoke-free during open bowl hours and has fully automated bumpers on all 24 of its lanes.
+The guest of honor gets his or her name on a keepsake bowling pin in one of Brighton Bowl‘s birthday packages – plus, of course, all the staples, from free decorations to grub to a game of bowling.
+It also has fully automated bumpers on all 24 of its lanes.

 Most bowling venues allow you to bring your own cake; however, some have special requirements regarding outside food.
 Be sure to check with the alley of your choice when you book your party.